ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/icp-system-requirements.md

 *NOTE:* For RHEL 7.4 or later, and Docker 17.06 or later, the `overlay2` storage driver can be used on an `xfs` file system.
 Older versions of Docker require the `devicemapper` storage driver using the `direct-lvm` mode.
 When using `direct-lvm` it is convenient to use a disk dedicated to Docker.
 The recommended starting disk size is 100 GB.
 Hence, the sizes in the storage requirements below.

-*NOTE:* ICP 2.1.0.3 ships with Docker 17.12.
+*NOTE:* ICP 3.1.0 ships with Docker 18.03.
 If you are using RHEL 7.4 or later, it is recommended that the `overlay2` storage-driver is used.
 Make sure that option is set in the `config.yaml`.
 Or if you install you install Docker independently of the ICP installation, be sure to configure `overlay2` for the storage driver.

 *NOTE:* If Docker can be installed using the `overlay2` storage driver, it is not necessary to allocate a separate disk for Docker storage.
-The Docker file system does need to be `xfs` when the `overlay2` storage driver is used, which may mean that Docker needs a separate file system, if for example `ext4` is the generally preferred file system.
+The Docker file system does need to be `xfs` when the `overlay2` storage driver is used.
+If `ext4` is the generally preferred file system in your organization, then Docker would need a separate `xfs` file system.

 For production deployments, particularly those where the ICP nodes will not have access to the Internet, it is recommended that the boot node be a separate VM.
 The boot node typically is permitted to have access to the Internet to make it convenient to download software from places like GitHub and DockerHub and other sources of commonly used software.
 The boot node can serve as an administrative server for the cluster.